lyudmil/androidrecord/README.markdown

 }
 ```

 We also need to write another migration to add a column called `teacher_id` to the `courses` table (our unit test should tell us that).
 Then, we're all set.
 We can use the `lectures` field just like any other collection.
-The only gotcha is that the owner of a collection *must be saved before* any of the owned entities.
+The only gotcha is that the owner of a collection *must be saved before any of the owned entities*.
 So, if a `Teacher` hasn't been saved, you won't be able to save any of their `Course`'s without AndroidRecord spitting out errors at you.

 One-to-one
 ---